rturquier/ethically-robust/pages/privacy.md

 ## How to contact us

+The data controller is Stéphane Zuber, director of CES (UMR 8174).
 You can reach us, Rémi Turquier and Stéphane Zuber, at `remi.turquier` and `stephane.zuber`, both `@univ-paris1.fr`, or by postal mail at this address:

 > Centre d'Économie de la Sorbonne
 > 106-112 bd de l’Hôpital